Accelergy-Project/pytorch2timeloop-converter/README.md

 # pytorch2timeloop-converter

-Converting pytorch nn.Conv2d modules, which describe 2D convolutional layers in neural networks, to timeloop workload yaml files.
+Converting pytorch convolutional neural nets and certain transformers to Timeloop workload files.

 ### Installing the converter
 After cloning this repository, run `python setup.py install` to finish the installation.
 Note that this converter has been developed and tested with: